EpiDoc/Source/schema/README.txt

                6. Save to your local file system as tei-epidoc.rng (or a project-specific variant).
                7. Test thoroughly (and ask for support on Markup to test) before committing as canonical new EpiDoc schema.
-               8. Copy the whole `<schemaSpec>` from tei-epidoc-full.xml into tei-epidoc.xml
-               to keep the files in synch.

       3. How to decide which schema to use:
                1. if your project is complete and more or less static, it is recommend you use